openvinotoolkit/model_server/docs/docker_container.md

 ### Overview

-This guide provides step-by-step instructions on how to install OpenVINO&trade; Model Server for Linux using Docker Container including a Quick Start guide.
+This guide provides step-by-step instructions on how to deploy OpenVINO&trade; Model Server for Linux using Docker Container including a Quick Start guide.
 Links are provided for different compatible hardwares.
 Following instructions are covered in this :

-- <a href="#ExistingDocker">Installing OpenVINO&trade; Model Server with existing Docker Container</a>
+- <a href="#ExistingDocker">Deploying OpenVINO&trade; Model Server with existing Docker Container</a>
 - <a href="#quickstart">Quick Start Guide for OpenVINO&trade; Model Server</a>
 - <a href="#singlemodel">Starting Docker Container with a Single Model
 - <a href="#configfile">Starting Docker container with a configuration file for multiple models</a>